Oi Gente!!

 Remove the sausage from the pan and set aside.

-Using an immersion blender, blend the remaining potatoes in the pot (including the water they were cooked in) – alternatively, you can skip this part altogether and just smash some of the potatoes in the pot.
-The goal is to have some potato chunks, and some creaminess, but not too much… kinda like this:
+Use an immersion blender to blend the remaining potatoes in the pot with the water they were cooked in.
+Alternatively, you can just smash some of the potatoes in the pot with a spoon or a potato masher.

 And we’re done!